Oxford Cheetahs: 2000s

-2022 Return
+2020s

 On 11 November 2021, it was confirmed that the Cheetahs would return for the 2022 season in the SGB Championship, after a 14-year absence from British Speedway.
+The stadium had been leased to Kevin Boothby, who was keen to bring back the sport.
 Jamie Courtney would be the team promoter.
-The Cheetahs also ran a junior side called the Chargers for the 2022 National Development League speedway season.
+The Cheetahs also ran a junior side called the Chargers for the 2022 NDL season and 2023 NDL season, winning the league title during the latter.